 If you have seasonings that you just love, by all means use them.
 Make this recipe your own!
 Barbecue seasoning or paprika would be a lovely addition.

-I would strongly encourage you to season generously with the salt and pepper, because no one likes a bland piece of chicken.
+I would strongly encourage you to season generously with salt and pepper, because no one likes a bland piece of chicken.

 And I can’t speak for you, but I have yet to have an over-seasoned chicken breast.
 Somehow seasonings just evaporate when chicken cooks.